StevenJokess/d2l-en-read/Ch17_GAN/CycleGAN.md

 Mathematically, if we have a translator G : X → Y and another translator F : Y → X, then G and F should be inverses of each other, and both mappings should be bijections.
 We apply this structural assumptionbytrainingboththemapping G and F simultaneously, and adding a cycle consistency loss [12] that encourages F(G(x)) ≈ x and G(F(y)) ≈ y.
 Combining this loss with adversarial losses on domains X and Y yields our full objective for unpaired image-to-image translation.

+Unlike pix2pix, CycleGAN learns image translation as long as there are a sufficient amount and variation of source and target data.
+No alignment is needed.
+CycleGAN learns the source and target distributions and how to translate from source to target distribution from given sample data.
+No supervision is needed.[71]